Already booked a TeleRehab appointment? Click here for instructions and to find out how to pay.

 Simple!
 All you have to do is book online!

-Please note: Online booking works best on Google Chrome desktop browser.
-Other browsers or devices may receive an error message when trying to access the system.
 From there, you can view the schedules for Physiotherapy (Gen & Sara), Osteopathy (Shauna, Neil, Pauline & Richard), and/or Kinesiology (David), and see what time slots are open.
 Click the time that works for your schedule, click again to confirm the appointment.
 That's all there is to it!
 You're now booked in for a Telerehab session.

-Before your appointment, please download this intake and consent form: (Editable Word doc) (PDF), complete it and email it to your practitioner prior to your first Telerehab appointment.
+Before your appointment, please download this intake and consent form: (PDF), complete it and email it to your practitioner prior to your first Telerehab appointment.
 Click here to email Gen, Click here to email Sara, Click here to email Richard, Click here to email Shauna, Click here to email Neil, Click Here to email Pauline, Click here to email David.

 Who is providing Telerehab?

 Currently, Genevieve Renaud and Sara Roy are offering Physiotherapy, Shauna Ironside, Neil Price, Pauline Costa, and Richard Gregory are offering Osteopathy, and David Witiluk is offering Kinesiology/Personal Training/Running Assessments.

 Telerehabilitation is the remote delivery of custom rehabilitation services to our patients through secure web-based video consults.
 This virtual service can be appropriate for both new and ongoing patients who are in need of effective and personalized therapy but are unable to travel to the clinic.